 Are you confused?
 I doubt you’re alone.
 Everyone is in such a hurry and tries to push whatever advantage they can, myself included.

 The other day I was amongst those coming from the east attempting to turn left.
 I found a break in the traffic and went to go through it and found myself almost hitting a pedestrian.
 I was watching automobile traffic coming at me, not pedestrian traffic coming from my left (before I was in the turn the pedestrian was to my left rear).
 My brakes worked as well as the brakes on the car coming from the direction of BCC who could have hit me so tragedy was averted.
-Scared the daylights out of myself and the pedestrian though, and thus pushed me to write
+Scared the daylights out of myself and the pedestrian though, and thus pushed me to write this letter.

 It is time for a traffic light there now before there is a real tragedy.
 The light at the intersection of East St. and Junction Bridge has taken care of what had been a similar situation.